-The overall New Zealand demand over the last three months to 19 Mar has been about 1% lower than the same period in 2015, and about the same as the same period in 2016.
+The overall New Zealand demand over the last three months to 16 Apr has been about the same as the same period in 2015, and about the 1% higher than the same period in 2016.

 The following graph compares North and South Island weekly demand for generation with the System Operator’s 2016 demand forecast.
 Note North and South Island demand for generation has been adjusted to account for some embedded generation, and are not directly comparable with the demand graphs above.

 This demand forecast is one of the inputs to the Hydro Risk Curves (HRCs) – in periods of high demand, such as winter, the HRCs are generally higher as there is a greater demand for hydro generation.
 Similarly, in periods of low demand such as summer, the HRCs are generally lower as there is a reduced demand for hydro generation.
 Note there are a number of other inputs which affect the HRCs and they may not follow this seasonal pattern at all times.